safwanakbar86/t20worldcup2024/README.md

 In progress:
   * Stadiums used in West Indies & USA (except Barbados)
-  * Accurate fixtures for the world cup in game modes
   * Scorecard text placement
   * Pre-match + toss + game-pause GUI